vordimous/zilla-docs/src/reference/zilla.yaml/binding.md

 > `string`

-Behavioral kind such as `server`, `client` or `proxy`
+Behavioral kind such as `server`, `client` or `proxy`.

 ### options

 > `object`

-Type-specific options to configure the binding
+Type-specific options to configure the binding.

 ### routes

 > `array` of `object`

-Type-specific conditional routing rules to reach an `exit` binding
+Type-specific conditional routing rules to reach an `exit` binding.

 ### routes[].exit

 > `string`

-Unconditional `exit` binding acting as a default if none of the conditional routes are viable
+Unconditional `exit` binding acting as a default if none of the conditional routes are viable.

 ---